Coder-RD/Java_Challenge/README.md

 - 🔹 Dynamic Data Storage
 - 🔹 Collection Handling
 - 🔹 Input Processing
-- 🔹 Problem Solving

 ### 💡 Key Concept

-The **Java Map** challenge focuses on storing and retrieving data using key-value pairs.
+The **Java Map** challenge focuses on storing and retrieving information using key-value pairs.

-A `Map` is useful when each value needs to be associated with a unique key.
-In this challenge, data can be stored and searched efficiently using a `HashMap`.
+A `HashMap` provides an efficient way to associate values with unique keys and retrieve them when needed.

 ### 🧠 Problem-Solving Approach

 1. Create a `HashMap`.
-2. Read the required input values.
+2. Read input data.
-3. Store each entry in the map.
+3. Store entries as key-value pairs.
-4. Read the search queries.
+4. Read search queries.
-5. Check whether the requested key exists.
+5. Check whether a key exists.
-6. Retrieve the corresponding value when available.
+6. Retrieve the corresponding value.
 7. Display the required output.

 ### 🎯 Learning Outcome

 Through this challenge, I practiced:

-- Working with Java `Map`.
+- Working with Java Map.
+- Using HashMap.
-- Using `HashMap` for key-value storage.
+- Storing key-value pairs.
-- Inserting and retrieving values.
 - Searching for keys.
 - Using `containsKey()`.
 - Using `get()`.
 - Processing multiple queries.
-- Improving collection-based problem-solving skills.
+- Improving collection-based problem solving.

 ### 📂 Files Added